SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 Resample Threshold Percentage: 49%
 ```

-the observation data above is filtered into:
+the observation data above is filtered and resampled into:
 ```
 timestamp,value
 2020-01-01 21:00:00+00:00,130